 In preparing for rare plant surveys, surveyors should ensure they have all the required access permits and maps, gate codes, and keys, and training in the data collection protocol.
 The survey team should include members experienced with identifying the rare plant species being inspected.
 Ideally, two to three people comprise a monitoring team as this can improve estimates and makes it easier to delineate occurrence perimeters.
 Time the monitoring events when the target species is flowering and most detectable.
 Monitor geophytes when they are flowering.
 There is a calendar on the SDMMP website (rare plant IMG monitoring page) with suggested survey periods for each species.
-However, it is important to note that inter-annual differences in temperature and precipitation patterns can change species flowering phenology between years and even between difference occurrences of the same species in the same year.
-For that reason, we recommend that surveyors visit occurrences early in the season to assess phenology and determine when to monitor.
+However, it is important to note that inter-annual differences in temperature and precipitation patterns can change species flowering phenology between years.
+For that reason, we recommend that surveyors visit occurrences early in the season to assess phenology and determine when to conduct surveys.

 Specific information for each rare plant occurrence is found in the Rare Plant IMG geodatabases and the rare plant map viewer (see Rare Plant Occurrence Information section, above).
 Surveyors should prepare maps that identify access routes to rare plant occurrences.
 To improve efficiency and reduce data errors, we recommended that the surveyor pre-load information from the rare plant geodatabase that does not change from year to year before going into the field.
-The Survey123 data entry file already has much of these data prepopulated, whereas, you will need to pre-enter data onto paper data forms or into Excel data entry forms for each survey site.
+The Survey123 data entry file already has much of these data pre-populated, whereas you will need to pre-enter data onto paper data forms or into Excel data entry forms for each survey site.
 This pre-populated information includes scientific and common names, MSP Occurrence ID, preserve, landowner, land manager, and sample plot and photo location coordinates.

-Equipment Needed for Monitoring
+Field Equipment Needed for Surveys

-□ Global Positioning System (GPS) submeter unit pre-loaded with occurrence sample plot and photo point location coordinates and polygon perimeters (if available).
-Alternatively, a smartphone (Android, iphone) is acceptable if no GPS unit is available.

-- Extra batteries or power rechargers for smartphones, field computers, GPS and cameras - $\hfill\square$ Camera that can attach to monopod or tripod - □ Tripod or monopod with camera mounting attachment (extendable to 5-6' and with bubble level, if possible) - Compass (or a smartphone with an app for compass directions, such as Thoedolite)

-□ Survey protocol, field forms (paper or Excel digital entry forms) & pens for entering data or as reference and backup to Survey123 digital data entry

-- □ Smartphone, tablet or computer with Excel and/or Survey123 application if plan to enter data digitally - □ Printed photo point photographs from previous monitoring efforts - $\Box$ Ruler to measure thatch depth - □ Cover estimate diagram (see page 4 of data form) - □ Habitat and threat assessment category definitions (see page 4 of data form) - □ Plant press and/or other plant collecting materials (optional) - □ Aerial photograph (optional, for mapping population, threats, etc.) - $\Box$ 2 tape measures - $\Box$ Copy of this methods document http://cal-ipc.org/ip/prevention/landmanagers.php.
+☐ Global Positioning System (GPS) submeter unit pre-loaded with occurrence sample plot and photo point location coordinates and polygon perimeters (if available).
+Alternatively, a smartphone (Android, iphone) is acceptable if no GPS unit is available. ☐ Extra batteries or power rechargers for smartphones, field computers, GPS and cameras ☐ Camera that can attach to monopod or tripod ☐ Tripod or monopod with camera mounting attachment (extendable to 5-6' and with bubble level, if possible) ☐ Compass (or a smartphone with an app for compass directions, such as Thoedolite) \square Survey protocol, field forms (paper or Excel digital entry forms) & pens for entering data or as reference and backup to Survey123 digital data entry ☐ Smartphone, tablet or computer with Excel and/or Survey123 application if plan to enter data digitally ☐ Printed photo point photographs from previous monitoring efforts ☐ Ruler to measure thatch depth □ Cover estimate diagram (see page 4 of data form) ☐ Habitat and threat assessment category definitions (see page 4 of data form) ☐ Plant press and/or other plant collecting materials (optional) ☐ Aerial photograph (optional, for mapping population, threats, etc.) ☐ 2 tape measures

+Measures to Avoid Impacting Rare Plant Occurrences While Monitoring http://cal-ipc.org/ip/prevention/landmanagers.php.